 Even if it seems similar to online banking, digital banking is far more extensive.
 It’s broad and includes online and mobile banking services, which entails using a web browser and mobile app.
 It has a high level of process automation and digitizes both the front and back ends of banking.
 It’s offered by traditional banks, credit unions, and online-only banks.

 With it, users can do much more than standard banking activities.
-You can use customized money management tools, open investment accounts, and apply for loans.
+You can use customized money management tools, open investment accounts, apply for loans, and access high level treasury management tools.
 As technology grows more sophisticated, users can expect digital banking to flourish even more.
-For instance, artificial intelligence (AI) is becoming increasingly popular in digital banking, and this can be observed through chatbots providing automated customer service.
+For instance, AI is becoming increasingly popular in digital banking, and this can be observed through chatbots providing automated customer service.

 Online-only Bank